Help us promote research skills and a love of learning in students throughout Maryland!

 Maryland History Day judges review student projects, interview students, rank projects and provide feedback through the rubric forms.
 Judges impact every part of History Day, by being the main point of contact for the students during their contest experience.
 For their time, judges gain a connection with young historians, learn about new History topics, and serve their community.

-Judges can volunteer at the Maryland State contest in May, at one of the district competitions in February & March, and at the National Contest in June.
-Judges are responsible for going through a short training process, reviewing materials, and showing up for the interview times.
+Judges can volunteer at the Maryland State contest in the spring, at one of the district competitions in February & March, and at the National Contest in June.
+Judges are responsible for going through a short training process, reviewing student materials, and showing up for the interview times.